 I absolutely hate it.
 We have put two homes on the market.
 I have to tell you I can't stand the buyers or the real estate agents we have had to deal with.
 They can both be a nightmare.

 This article is about all the stress we went through trying to sell homes.
 Homes we loved and thought other people should love.
 They don't love your home; only you do.
 You love the gardens you worked so hard on; they don't.
 You think you're decorating is great, but they hate it.

 Someone told us we had to bury St. Joseph upside down in the garden.
 He was supposed to help sell the house.
 I think he actually worked on the first house.
 It sold soon after we put him in the ground.

 I hate keeping the house spotlessly clean.
-My house is clean, but when selling a home you do need to keep it spotless everything should be clean and smelling good and freshened up.
-Counter tops are cleared and items are put away.
+My house is clean, but when selling a home, you do need to keep it spotless.
+Everything should be clean, smell good, and freshened up.
+Counter tops are cleared, and items are put away.
 You know the deep corner cleaning.
 Kitchen drawers should be very clean because they will be looking in them.
-Stove and refrigerator cleaned if you’re leaving it behind.
+Stove and refrigerator cleaned if you’re leaving them behind.

-Trying to find the items I have put away later on.
-I would stuff things in every place I could so they could not see it, like hiding under beds and placing in baskets.
+Trying to find the items I had put away later on wasn’t easy.
+I would stuff things everywhere I could so they could not see them, like hiding under beds and placing them in baskets.

 There are realtors who call at the last minute to show our house or just pop in.
 I had to stop them.
 I just got to the point where I wouldn’t allow it.